hanwenzhang123/fullstack-note/README.md

 6. List of values, separated by space or commas (g., 1.5em, Arial, Helvetica etc.)
 7. Maps from one value to another (g., ( key 1: value1, key 2: Value 2))

-#### How to define a variable in Sass
-- variables in Sass begin with a ($) sign
-- variable assignment is done with a colon(:).

-#### Selector Nesting in Sass
-- compute long selectors by nesting shorter selectors within each other.

-#### Sass comments
-- regular CSS starts with /* comments…*/
-- SASS: the single line comments // and the multiline CSS comments with /* */.

 #### How interpolation is used in Sass?
 - Define an element in a variable and interpolate it inside the Sass code
 - It is useful when you keep your modules in separate files.

-#### the use of Mixin function in Sass?
-- define styles that can be re-used throughout the stylesheet without needing to resort to non-semantic classes like .float-left.

 #### the meaning of DRY-ing out a mixin?
 - splitting it into dynamic and static parts.